mzuvin/neural/README.md

 A project of [The Great Code Club](http://www.greatcodeclub.com/).

-## Web Worker Neural Network in Browser
+## Web Worker Neural Network Playground in Browser

+> playground.tensorflow.org clone

 You Need: